How To Read Music Notesand Not sound Boring

 Phrasing becomes second nature – without effort.

-It is organic and natural… like living in France in order to speak French.
+It is organic and natural… like living in France helps you absorb the nuances and phrasing to speak French fluently and authentically.

 Three HUGE Benefits